zelloptt/zello-channel-api/API.md

 ### `on_channel_status`

-Indicates there was a change in channel status, which may include channel being connected / disconnected or number of online users changed or supported features changed.
+Indicates there was a change in channel status, which may include channel being connected/disconnected, number of online users changed, or supported features changed.

 #### Attributes